The "Professional Girl Wrestling Association"(PGWA) was founded in 1992 to be one to the 1960s "American Girl Wrestling Association"(AGWA).

 A humorous case happened in the 2000s to early 2010s when the NWA launched a spiritual successor to CWF Florida called Championship Wrestling from Hollywood(in Hollywood California, the older one operated in Hollywood FL) and The WWE launched a revival of Florida Championship Wrestling.
 For those who don't get it, they both ran revivals\successors of the same company at once.
 CWF had been erroneously called FCW for years and was forced to temporarily change its name to FCW in 1988 when Mike Graham wanted to return to promoting but found someone else had the CWF rights.
 The NWA would require these CWF rights in 2003, so WWE once again fell back on the FCW designation.

 Nanae Takahashi's World Wonder Ring STARDOM's is a spiritual successor to All Japan Womens Pro Wrestling, it's two top singles titles being deliberately molded after the WWWA titles that Zenjo held in highest esteem.
-It's and also a successor to NEO Women's Pro Wrestling, having Neo's "High Speed" title belt.
+It's also a successor to NEO Women's Pro Wrestling, having Neo's "High Speed" title belt.
 It's also a spiritual successor to JDStar, former promoter Hiroshi Ogawa also being a founder, one of the final wrestlers to come out of JDStar's "Athtress" program, Fuka, being the third founder and general manager.
+The resulting product is sight to behold.

 The NWA Historic titles created in 2010 are successors to the three belts of the same name that used to be exclusive to CMLL.
 In fact, CMLL treats them as if they are the same exact belts, except the historic title belts are still exclusive while the originals are defended wherever the NWA wants them to be.